Milly D'Abbraccio: Life and career

 In the late 1980s, she joined the agency Diva Futura and switched to porn.
 She was one of the first Italian actresses to star pregnant in a porn film.

 In the Italian 2008 general election, she was a Socialist Party candidate for the municipality of Rome.
 In 2011, she announced her candidacy for mayor of the city of Monza with a local party, Forza Monza.
+She was not elected.

 D'Abbraccio was a protagonist in gossip columns dealing with her affair with art critic and politician Vittorio Sgarbi.